 The approach of a change agent to communication thus reveals his or her anthropology.
-Monologic communicators see "others" as objects of the communication process, whereas dialogic communicators see "others" as subjects in the communication process.
-The difference is essentially a difference in understanding of the notion of participation - with the dialogic communicator acknowledging "interpretive rights", in addition to acknowledging "voice".
+Monologic communicators see 'others' as objects of the communication process, whereas dialogic communicators see 'others' as subjects in the communication process.
+The difference is essentially a difference in understanding of the notion of participation - with the dialogic communicator acknowledging 'interpretive rights', in addition to acknowledging 'voice'.
+There must be other interpretations if one's own interpretation is to exist.
+All conversation is a never-ending process (unfinalizable) and that all conversational episodes among people are dialogic.